 We revised our manuscript (representative results section) in response to reviewer’s comment as following.

-“The microparticles can be trapped in two positions: a nominal trapping position and a levitation position.
-With our loading method, the selected particle is generally delivered to a levitation position where gravity provides the vertical restoring force to stabilize the particle whereas in the nominal trapping position the particle is stabilized by radiation pressure alone.
-At the levitation position, the vertical location of the suspended particle varies as the optical power increases whereas the nominal trapping position is relatively fixed at near the focus.16 One can vertically move the particle repeatedly between these two stable positions by varying the optical power.
-The levitation position has higher sensitivity…”
+“The microparticles can be trapped in two positions: a trapping position and a levitation position.
+In the trapping position, optical forces stabilize the particle in all directions.
+In contrast, in the levitation position the particle is only stabilized transversely by optical forces.
+In the vertical the upward force from radiation pressure is balanced by gravity.
+With our loading method, the selected particle is generally delivered to a levitation position.
+At the levitation position, the vertical location of the suspended particle is much more sensitive to variations in the optical power than at the trapping position near the focus.16 One can vertically move the particle repeatably between these two stable positions by varying the optical power.
+The levitation position also has higher sensitivity…”

 6. The 20 μm PS spheres used in the experiments are sufficiently large to support WGM resonance as microresonators, especially in the air.
 Did authors notice resonant effects of optical forces in experiments with different spheres, as discussed in DOI: 10.1002/lpor.201400237 and 10.1063/1.4895631?